cdl-geneseo/geneseo-dictionary/M/McJob.md

 # McJob

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-M-P

-Bibliographies and Study Guides : McJob

 Created by  Unknown User (est1), last modified by  Unknown User (rch7) on Apr 13, 2019

 n.
 A dead end/unpleasant job. &quot;He's stuck in his McJob at the local fast food establishment&quot; (Submitted by ETreidel)As of 2012, 13% knew the word and 0% believed it to be of local origin.(Craft, G-M, 2012)As of 2019, 25% knew the word and 25% believed it to be of local origin.(Hirschhorn, G-M, 2019)